lvl-up/page_magic/README.md

 ```

 # Watchers
-PageMagic lets you set a watcher on any of the elements that you have defined on your pages.
-Use watchers to decide
-when things have changed.
+PageMagic lets you set a watcher on any element.
+Use watchers to decide when things have changed.
 The `watch` method can be called from anywhere within an element definition.
-For PageObjects
-it can only be called from within hooks and helper methods.
+For PageObjects it can only be called from within hooks and helper methods.

 **Note**: Watchers are not inherited